mridungeorge/Ai_Devop_Freshdesk/frontend/README.md

-# DevCompass Frontend
+# DevOps Platform Frontend

-A modern React frontend for the DevCompass ticket tracking system.
+A modern React frontend for the DevOps Platform.

 ## Features